How do you say “hello” in German? There are many options, from a simple hallo to a friendly alles klar to a regional “hello” like servus or na.

 Not every greeting is in equal use across the entire Germanosphere.
 So for the next few items on this list, we'll look at some greetings that are unique to certain areas.

-Grüß Gott is an expression that's only used in Bavaria (south-eastern Germany) and Austria.
+Grüß Gott is an expression that's mainly used in Bavaria (south-eastern Germany) and Austria.
 Literally, it means something like “greetings (from) God”.
 A better, less literal translation is “God bless you”.
 It's a very formal way of saying hello.

 Bavarians also use Grüß dich!, which essentially means “greetings to you!”.
 This is less formal, but it tends to be used more by the older generation than the younger.